Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 241,500 jobs in the United States for Animal Caretaker.
+In the United States, there were 241,500 jobs for Animal Caretaker in 2016.
 New jobs are being produced at a rate of 24.2% which is above the national average.
 The Bureau of Labor Statistics predicts 58,500 new jobs for Animal Caretaker by 2026.
-Due to new job openings and attrition, there will be an average of 46,200 job openings in this field each year.
+There will be an estimated 46,200 positions for Animal Caretaker per year.

 undefined